 epic coaching & consulting is uniquely equipped to guide your church toward a future of health, vibrancy, purpose, and vision.
 Over a period of 4-6 months your consultant will partner with you to:

 - Initiate a church-wide emphasis of prayer support for this process.

 - Conduct a thorough historical review of your church

-- Lead an eyes-wide-open examination of your church systems
+- Lead an eyes-wide-open examination of your church systems and culture

 - Administer a church health survey